davidthings/jebrish/README.md

 It uses the U-Boot and Kernel Config developed for [JELOS](https://jelos.org/), the incredible handheld retrogaming OS.

 The purpose of this fork is to provide a dead simple way to build a minimal Linux system for future RK3566-based devices that might want to run JELOS.
-This can be a testbed for u-boot, device tree and kernel experimentation.
-With these in good shape, the rest of the task of getting JELOS to run can begin.
+This can be a testbed for experimentation on things like like U-Boot, Device Tree, and the Kernel.

-It attempts to address the situation that applies to a developer who wishes to help with the lower-level parts of the OS, like U-Boot, Device Tree, and the Kernel, but who is not intimately familiar with Linux or Jelos.
+It attempts to address the situation that applies to a developer who wishes to help with the lower-level parts of the OS, but who is not intimately familiar with Linux or Jelos.
+Jumping into the middle of the JELOS development environment can be *a lot*.

-BuildRoot provides a compact and well understood environment in which to do this work, with the background knowledge required to be productive is perhaps already known to the developer.
-Very importantly, both build and boots times are short.
+BuildRoot provides a compact and well understood environment in which to do this work.
+Developers may already be familiar with it, and may be interested to learn if not.
+Very importantly, both build and boot times are short making for quick turnaround.
+There are many online resources to explain BuildRoot.

 But of course one can also work with JELOS directly!

 # Branches

-**master** - this is the source BuildRoot branch.
-It doesn't boot on the target devices.

 **minimal** - this branch is a minimal configuration - just enough to boot and log in.
 However since this is a minimal configuration, you'll need some extra hardware to make it useful.
 Either you'll need to solder in a USB-UART in the case of UART console, or you'll need a USB keyboard in the case of Display/HDMI console.

+**master** - this is the source BuildRoot branch.
+It doesn't boot on the target devices.

 # Building

+Build Prerequisites are set out in the BuildRoot [manual](https://buildroot.org/downloads/manual/manual.html#requirement)

 On a machine set up to build BuildRoot, run the following commands: